 We also act as a contractor for the State and Federal Government, administering their food purchasing programs and distributing the commodity supplemental food they package and supply.
 And through our national parent organization, Feeding America®, we participate in an inter-food bank exchange that allows each food bank to balance inventory, sending a surplus of corn, say, in one direction, and getting a needed shipment of pasta in return.

 Finally, food banking reduces food waste.
-Last year, the Feeding America® network rescued 3.3 billion pounds of good food, which would otherwise end up in landfills.
+Last year, CFBNJ rescued 15.6 million pounds of good food, which would otherwise end up in landfills.
 The bottom line?
 It costs us one dollar to provide one person with a healthy, balanced diet for an entire day.